 If you’re wondering why someone would choose surfing in Cambodia over say, Bali or Phuket, the answer is simple: authenticity and adventure.

-This environment is not characterized by a polished and commercialized surf scene; rather, it offers an unconventional experience tailored for individuals who prioritize relaxation in hammocks over the allure of high-rise accommodations.
+A polished and commercialized surf scene does not characterize this environment; rather, it offers an unconventional experience tailored for individuals who prioritize relaxation in hammocks over the allure of high-rise accommodations.
 It caters to those who place a greater value on tranquil moments than on achieving perfect surfing conditions.

 - It’s off the beaten path: Fewer crowds, more space to play.